stu/jedit_macros/readme.md

 Modification of the GPLd version of the one that is distributed with jEdit.
 This version includes an extra extern "C" {} wrap.

+### FindWordAtCursor.bsh
+This does a search of whats under the cursor.
+I wanted a fast 'find it' that was not a hypersearch.

 ### guid.bsh
 Inserts a guid at the cursor